chetanreddyv/gemmai-ios/README.md

 - **User experience:** Making the app intuitive, reliable, and stress-free for users with different abilities

 ### Why These Choices Matter
-- **Privacy-first:** No cloud, no leaks—users can trust the app with their most sensitive moments
+- **Privacy-first:** No cloud, no leaks users can trust the app with their most sensitive moments
 - **Offline reliability:** Works in subways, rural areas, or anywhere connectivity is poor
 - **Inclusivity:** Designed for and with the blind/VI community, but the architecture can serve many more
-- **Viral potential:** The same approach can power education, health, crisis response, and sustainability apps—anywhere privacy and offline use matter
+- **Viral potential:** The same approach can power education, health, crisis response, and sustainability apps anywhere privacy and offline use matter

 ### Inspiring the Next Generation
 GemmA.I is just the beginning.
 Imagine:
 - **Education:** Interactive, offline learning for students in low-connectivity regions
 - **Health:** On-device wellness or mental health support, with no data sent to the cloud
 - **Crisis Response:** Tools that provide critical info or translation when networks are down
-- **Sustainability:** Apps that identify plants, track biodiversity, or promote recycling—privately, on-device
+- **Sustainability:** Apps that identify plants, track biodiversity, or promote recycling privately, on-device

 ---